jmcbroome/BTE/README.md

 ## Quickstart

 If you're on osx64 (MacOS) or linux64 (most Linux distributions) and have conda installed, you can install our package via the bioconda channel.
+Some dependencies are available through the conda-forge channel.

 ```
-conda install -c bioconda bte
+conda install -c conda-forge -c bioconda bte
 ```

 Download the latest public SARS-CoV-2 tree: